waisky/waisky/README.md

-# Hi, I'm Wai Phyo Aung
+### Hi there 👋 I'm Wai Phyo Aung! :]

-I'm a Senior Android Developer with extensive experience in building high-quality mobile applications.
+I've been an Android developer since 2018.
 I'm passionate about writing clean, efficient code and creating seamless user experiences.
 I also have hands-on experience with cross-platform frameworks like Flutter and React Native.
 I love learning new technologies and keeping up with the latest trends in mobile development.

 ## 🔧 Skills